-Partnerships for Change: Invest in partnerships to secure system and cultural change to prevent violence in the long-term.
+3. Partnerships for Change: Invest in partnerships to secure system and cultural change to prevent violence in the long-term.

-Multiagency working is a driving principle of our approach to violence reduction and significant investment has been made to ensure partners across the system, both statutory and in the Voluntary and Community Sector, are directly involved in this programme of work.
-The VRU already has representation from Youth Justice, Greater Manchester Police, National Health Service, Education, National Probation Service, Public Health, Voluntary and Community Sector, Sport, Academia, and Local Government, and the existing action plan utilises these partnerships to good effect in order to deliver on the commitments set out in that document.
-The strategy builds on this, recognising that a public health approach which rests on the principles of a community-led programme is about involving people in dialogue and decisions about improving lives and the day-to-day experiences of community members, their environment and access to good opportunities.
-Uniting key partners, the various public bodies and statutory organisations, together with a large and complex voluntary and community social enterprise sector, will therefore be critical to the strategy's success.
+Multiagency working is a driving principle of our approach to violence reduction and significant investment has been made to ensure partners across the system, both statutory and in the VCFSE sector, are directly involved in this programme of work.
+The VRU already has representation from Youth Justice, Greater Manchester Police, National Health Service, Education, National Probation Service, Public Health, Voluntary and Community Sector, Sport, Academia, and Local Government, and the existing action plan utilises these partnerships to good effect in order to deliver on the commitments set out in that plan.
+The draft ten-year strategy builds on this, recognising that a public health approach which rests on the principles of a community-led programme is about involving people in dialogue and decisions about improving lives and the day-to-day experiences of community members, their environment and access to good opportunities.

-The strategy will contain a set of commitments intended to be shared between partners that will align with other important GM-wide commitments.
-Whilst areas such as criminal justice, education, transport, work and skills, children and adolescent safeguarding are obvious overlaps, the strategy will also link in with the commitments and principles set out in the Greater Manchester Strategy, Public Service Reform, the Gender Based Violence strategy and GM Moving, for example.
+The strategy contains a set of commitments intended to be shared between partners that will align with other relevant GM-wide commitments.
+Whilst areas such as criminal justice, education, transport, work and skills, child and adolescent safeguarding are obvious overlaps, the strategy will also link in with the commitments and principles set out in the Greater Manchester Strategy, Public Service Reform, the Gender Based Violence strategy and GM Moving, for example.

-The new Violence Reduction Strategy will take a life course approach as outlined in the 2023 GM VRU joint strategic needs assessment.
-This will require a system wide mechanism to ensure people can be reached and receive the necessary services.
+The draft strategy takes a life course approach as outlined in the 2023 GM VRU joint strategic needs assessment.
+This will require a system-wide mechanism to ensure people can be reached and receive the necessary services.
 Health is viewed as a key enabler in this work, and a continued commitment to working closely and aligning priorities with the health sector will be required in order to maximise the full benefits of a whole system approach.